-Description of Borough Land Proposed for Classification Assessor's General Legal Description Acres Classification Parcel No. Location

-133-021-22 Cohoe Tract A, Pettifogger's Place Subdivision as show on Plat No. 89-25 Kenai Recording District vn 48.958 Agriculture -- ----------- --------------

-Agriculture" means activities that result in products for human or animal use.
-Agriculture activities may include raising crops, animals, or grazing animals.
-Agriculture does not include human habitation.
+Description of Borough Land Proposed for Classification Assessor's Parcel No. General Location Legal Description Acres Classification 133-021-22 Cohoe Tract A, Pettifogger's Place Subdivision as shown on Plat No. 89-25 Kenai Recording District 48.958 Agriculture es that result in products for human or animal use.
+Ag grazing animals.
+Agriculture does not include human ivities may include